-Looking scientists for the Webelos and Arrow of Light Adventures in Science elective adventure?
+Even though the Webelos and Arrow of Light Adventures in Science elective adventure has been retired, visiting scientists is still a fun STEM activity for Cub Scouts.
 Here are 15 not-so-obvious options for your Cub Scouts!

 My friend Betsy invited my son to participate with her pack when they worked on the Supernova awards.
 Her husband is a researcher at a local university, and we got to visit his lab.
 The boys learned about the work that his group does, and they got to do some experiments themselves.